-The re-sampling of the historical trenches returned a number of erratic mineralized intervals (a product of the weathering process) typical of leached porphyry style copper mineralization including one trench that yielded a weighted average of 1,638 ppm (0.16%) copper (Cu) and 33 ppm molybdenum (Mo) over a 33m interval.
-Within this interval; a 12m interval contained 3,890 ppm (0.39%) Cu and 72 ppm (0.007%) Mo.
+The re-sampling of the 20 historical trenches in early 2018 (see news release dated February 8, 2017), returned a number of sporadic mineralized intervals including one trench that yielded a weighted average of 1,638 ppm (0.16%) copper ("Cu") and 33 ppm molybdenum ("Mo") over a 33m interval which included a 12m interval containing 3,890 ppm (0.39%) Cu and 72 ppm (0.007%) Mo.
 This mineralized interval is open to the east.

-During 4Q 2018; a mapping and outcrop sampling program was completed to characterize the coppermolybdenum-gold-silver concentrations as well as trace element geochemistry present in veins, other mineralized structures and the outcrop.
-The samples collected, although not necessarily representative of the mineralization on the property provides information that could be used as vectors to the center of the porphyry system.
+During 4Q 2018, a mapping and outcrop sampling program was completed to characterize the copper-molybdenum-gold-silver concentrations as well as trace element geochemistry present in veins, other mineralized structures and the outcrop.
+The samples collected, although not necessarily representative of the mineralization on the property, provides information that could be used as vectors to the center of the porphyry system.
 The work program focussed on two prospective areas on the property that were identified in early 2018.
 Results of the sampling program are outlined below.

-Area #1 measures 4,500m long by up to 2,000m wide hosts three zones of disseminated coppermolybdenum mineralization the largest of which measures approximately 1,000m long by 350-450m wide The spatial distribution of the disseminated, Quartz Vein and Fracture controlled styles of copper mineralization suggest an outward progression from the core of a porphyry system.
-The largest zone of disseminated copper-molybdenum mineralization coincides with a large (1,800m by 900m) positive chargeability anomaly outlined in 1971.
+Area #1: Copper mineralization (approximately 600 copper showing) occurs in outcrop over an area that measures 4,500m long by up to 2,000m wide.
+The primary copper minerals are malachite, chrysocolla chalcocite as well as rare covellite and chalcopyrite occur as disseminations, in quartz veinlets and along fractures.
+Within the copper footprint, three zones of disseminated copper-molybdenum mineralization occur; the largest of which measures approximately 1,000m long by 350-450m wide.
+The molybdenite mineralization in interpreted to represent the presence of "B" veins (porphyry terminology).
+The spatial distribution of the disseminated, quartz vein and fracture controlled styles of copper mineralization suggest an outward progression from the core of a porphyry system.

+Within Area #1, the largest zone of disseminated copper-molybdenum mineralization coincides with a large (1,800m by 900m) positive chargeability/resistivity anomaly outlined in 1971.

-Area #2; measures 2,800m long, averages 400m wide and is characterized by quartz vein and fracture hosted copper mineralization with significantly lower concentrations of molybdenum than recorded in Area #1.
+Area #2: Measures 2,800m long, averages 400m wide and is characterized by quartz vein and fracture hosted copper mineralization with significantly lower concentrations of molybdenum than recorded in Area #1.
+The lower molybdenum concentrations and different styles of copper mineralization are interpreted to reflect the depth to the potential porphyry stock.